We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 According to the Federal Trade Commission (FTC), no research indicates that DNA tests provide a safe basis for customizing dietary supplements.

 The FTC states that it is often hard to draw definitive conclusions about health risks based on DNA tests.
-This is because someone’s likelihood of developing a certain condition often does not solely depend on their genes.
+This is because someone’s likelihood of developing a certain condition does not always depend solely on their genes.
 Rather, it hinges on multiple interactions between their genes and the food they consume, their lifestyle, and substances they have frequent exposure to, such as tobacco and sunlight.

 As the GAO study concludes, a positive result may unduly alarm people and encourage them to take costly personalized vitamins to be healthy.
-Additionally, a negative result may give some individuals false assurance that they are healthy.
+A negative result may also give some individuals false assurance that they are healthy.

 Instead of taking personalized vitamins, the

 The FTC suggests a good starting point is a doctor’s exam that includes conventional laboratory tests, such as blood chemistry and a cholesterol profile.
-If the tests show abnormalities, a healthcare professional can make dietary and other lifestyle recommendations.
+A healthcare professional can make dietary and other lifestyle recommendations if the tests show abnormalities.

 If a person is interested in following a diet that provides optimal nutrition, a registered dietitian can help.
 This health specialist can develop a detailed eating plan that considers a person’s diagnosed health conditions and dietary preferences.

 If people believe they have deficiencies in certain nutrients, they should undergo blood work assessments from a doctor.
-Healthcare professionals rely on these tests to assess certain deficiencies, for example, vitamin B12 and vitamin D deficiencies.
+Healthcare professionals rely on these tests to assess certain deficiencies, such as vitamins B12 and D.

 Working with qualified healthcare professionals, such as dietitians, can help determine whether an individual’s diet lacks certain nutrients and whether supplementation is appropriate.